railsbridge-boston/railsbridge-boston/views/friday.markdown

 Go through the [Ruby in Twenty Minutes tutorial](https://www.ruby-lang.org/en/documentation/quickstart/).
 Please note that for Windows users, you should use the Git shell instead of `fxri`.

+To go through this tutorial you should start your environment in the same way as you did in Step 3 above.